-- Meetings must be set-up in KS-TRAIN at least 30-days prior to the scheduled date so the required registration requirement can be met. - Meetings must include a virtual or conference call option. - A draft of the meeting minutes must be provided to all members and KDHE within 10-business days. - KDHE must be notified of the scheduled quarterly meetings as soon as they have been set-up in KS-Train.
-Preferably at the beginning of the budget period. - KDHE must be notified of any changes to meeting dates and/or formats as they occur.
+- Meetings must be set-up in KS-TRAIN at least 30-days prior to the scheduled date so the required registration requirement can be met.
+Notify KDHE.Preparedness@ks.gov when meetings are set up. - Meetings must include a virtual or conference call option. - A draft of the meeting minutes must be provided to all members and KDHE within 10-business days. - If a quarterly meeting is cancelled, it must be rescheduled in the same quarter to meet quarterly meeting requirements.
+KDHE must be notified at KDHE.Preparedness@ks.gov of any changes to meeting dates and/or formats as they occur.